MattiaSalnitri/DaaSinFogComputing/README.md

 # DaaS in Fog Computing

-variables
+This repository contains the information, resources and results of the experiments run for the paper 'Data as a Service in Fog Computing: an Adaptive Multi-agent Based Approach' by Giulia Mangiaracina, Pierluigi Plebani, Mattia Salnitri, Monica Vitali.
+The paper and the experiments were developed at the Department of Electronics, Information, and Bioengineering, Politecnico di Milano

+The repository contains the resources for executing the experiment in the folder 'Test source' while the results of the experiment in 'Test results'

+Test source contains:
+- Code: scripts and files to run the simulation of a Fog environment and execute the tests
+- Resources: files needed to feed the tests
+- requirements.xlsx: specifies the requirements of each spark node (called DAA in the paper).
+Each box specifies the thresholds of each metric, in the bottom part of every box the metric considered are specfied.

+Test results contains:
+- incremental test: contains the configuration randomly generated for the incremental test
+- stress test: contains the configuration randomly generated for the stress test
+- results.xlsx:  contains all raw and aggregated results presented in teh paper.

+The next part of this file details how to execute the experiments.
+Few variables are used:
-<username> Username of a power user (admin)
+- `<username>` Username of a power user (admin) of the virtual machine
-<IP_VM1> ip address of Virtual machine 1
+- `<IP_VM1>` ip address of Virtual machine 1
-<IP_VM2> ip address of Virtual machine 2
+- `<IP_VM2>` ip address of Virtual machine 2
+- `<scriptHome>` path to the folder where the [scripts](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Test%20scripts) are stored.
+If the virtual machine provided in this repository are used, then the value of this variable is `/home/salnitri`.
+- `<simulationHome>` path to the folder where the [simulation files](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Fog%20simulation%20environment) are stored.
+If the virtual machine provided in this repository are used, then the value of this variable is `/home/mangiaracina`.

 ## Run Virtual Machines:
 Download the images of the two virtual machines and deply them.

-Alternatively you can create two virtual machines, with docker installed, and
+Alternatively you can create two virtual machines:
+- recomended resources: 20 cores, 32 GB of memoroy, 50 GB hd
+- operative system: Linux version 5.4.0-81-generic (buildd@lgw01-amd64-052) (gcc version 9.3.0 (Ubuntu 9.3.0-17ubuntu1~20.04))
+- installed software: Python 3.8.10, Docker version 20.10.7, build 20.10.7-0ubuntu1~20.04.1

+To set-up the virtual machines:
-- ucompress the files used for the simulation of the Fog envirobnment, contained [this](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Fog%20simulation%20environment) folder respecively on VM1 and 2.
+- uncompress the files used for the simulation of the Fog envirobnment, contained [this](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Fog%20simulation%20environment) folder respecively on VM1 and 2.
 - uncompress the script files for the test, contained [this](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Test%20scripts) folder respecively on VM1 and 2.
 - update the path of the scripts below

 ## Start base services:

 ### VM1
-1. start containers: Login as root in VM1
+1. Start containers: Login as root in VM1
-   1. `cd /home/mangiaracina/prova/VM1/db`
+   1. `cd <simulationHome>/prova/VM1/db`
    2. `sudo docker-compose up &`
 2. Check the service are up and running: open a shell in you local pc
    1. `ssh <username>@<IP_VM1> -L 9000:<IP_VM1>:9000`
-3. open your local browser and go to http://localhost:9000/
+3. Open your local browser and go to http://localhost:9000/
    1. login in minio using access key: 'minio', token: 'minio123'
    2. create a new bucket ( button 'create bucket' on the left lower corner)
    3. name of the bucket 'miniobucket'
    4. upload this [file ](https://github.com/MattiaSalnitri/DaaSinFogComputing/blob/main/Test%20source/Resources/file1.json)
    5. close the shell ONLY when the upload is finished
-4. open your local browser and go to http://<IP_VM1>:8080/
+4. Open your local browser and go to `http://<IP_VM1>:8080/`
    1. login with the following authentication details
       - system = MySql
       - server = mysql-development